Skip to content

 Take a quiz to decide: LLC, S Corp, C Corp, or Nonprofit?

-Take a quiz now
+Take a quiz now1.
+Validate Your Idea

 No matter your business idea, you're likely to find a home in Georgia.
 In 2021, Georgia appointed a Director of Small Business Outreach with the goal of continuing to attract small businesses from diverse industries.
 In 2022, the state's top small businesses included everything from health technology and data storage to skincare and food and beverage.